geoserver/geoserver/doc/en/user/source/community/elasticsearch/index.rst

          &width=418&height=768&format=application/openlayers
          &viewparams=a:{"agg": {"geohash_grid": {"field": "geo"\, "precision": 3}}}

-Troubleshooting
-^^^^^^^^^^^^^^^

-* Commas in the aggregation body must be escaped with a backslash.
-Additionally body may need to be URL encoded.
-* Geometry property name in the SLD RasterSymbolizer must be a valid geometry property in the layer
-* Layers created with earlier (pre-aggregation support) versions of the plugin may need to be reloaded.
-In this case the layer must be removed and re-added to GeoServer (e.g. a feature type reload will not be sufficient).
-* Aggregations are only supported when using the REST client with Elasticsearch 5.x

 Grid Strategy
 ^^^^^^^^^^^^^
-``gridStrategy``: Parameter to identify the ``mil.nga.giat.process.elasticsearch.GeoHashGrid`` implemenation that will be used to convert each geohashgrid bucket into a raster value (number).
+``gridStrategy``: Parameter to identify the ``mil.nga.giat.process.elasticsearch.GeoHashGrid`` implementation that will be used to convert each geohashgrid bucket into a raster value (number).

 .. list-table::
    :widths: 20 20 20 40